 There's a heap of apps out there now that if you choose wisely, and use properly, you might even find competitive advantage.
 They certainly make things run smoother, no matter how big, small, old, new, or complex your business is.

-We’ve listed some of the bigger players here, but if you keep an eye on software communities like Product Hunt and Indie Hackers, you’ll find the latest tools as they’re released.
-As well as that, we’ve added some advice at the end on how to find the best industry-specific software for your small business.
+We’ve listed some of the bigger players here, but keep an eye on software communities like Product Hunt, you’ll find the latest apps as they’re released.
+I've also added some advice at the end on how to find the best industry-specific software apps.

-Back-office stuff doesn’t mean filing cabinets full of forms anymore.
-These digital tools are simple to use, nicely designed, and save you loads of time.
+Back-office stuff shouldn't involve filing cabinets full of sraps of paper anymore.
+Please no, let those days be gone.
+The apps I'll list here are simple to use, nicely designed, and save you loads of time and paperwork.

-Xero - a super popular all-in-one accounting software, Xero sorts out your payroll, expenses, invoicing, tax returns and more, alongside some neat project tracking tools.
+Xero - a super popular all-in-one accounting software.
+Takes care of your payroll, expenses, invoicing, tax returns.
+It also has some neat project tracking tools.
 You can give your accountant access, too.

 Crunch - a combination of accountancy software and accountants-for-hire, a subscription to Crunch might be a little more expensive but covers the vast majority of your accountancy needs.